 Janek Turkowski’s Margarete tells the story of a woman he didn’t and couldn’t have ever known.
 He attempts to reconstruct her life based on snippets of film he discovered in an old cardboard box.
-The performance is a reflection on memory, how it can be recorded and how it can be perceived.
-The play will be performed at the prestigious Under the Festival in New York City in January 2018.
+The performance is a reflection on memory, how it can be recorded and perceived.
+The play will be performed at the prestigious Under the Festival in January 2018.

 In 2008, Janek Turkowski discovered a cardboard box containing 64 reels of 8mm film in a North German market close to the Polish border.
 Each reel consisted of images of the same woman, Margarete Ruhbe.
 Captivated by the celluloid subject, Turkowski embarked on an artistic reconstruction of the life of a woman he didn’t and possibly couldn't know.